Skip to main content

 Source files

-• Every pull request that adds or updates a diagram must include an editable source file (.excalidraw or .svg) in addition to the exported PNG.
+• Every pull request that adds or updates a diagram must include an editable source file alongside the exported PNG.

 • Store source files in the same directory as the documentation page that references them.